 - Horatia from The Convenient Marriage stutters.
 Her future husband remarks that he likes it.

-- Honey from Louise Rennison's novel series The Misadventures Of Tallulah Casey has both a lisp and a rhotacism.
-Which doesn't prevent her from being The Chick and a boys' magnet.
+- Honey from Louise Rennison's novel series The Misadventures of Tallulah Casey has both a lisp and a rhotacism.
+Which doesn't prevent her from being a boy magnet.

 - In Prairie Preacher series by P. J. Hoge, Savannah got a stutter after a car accident.
 She marries Harold Effan aka "Kid", one of the protagonists.

-- In Tickle Among The Cornstalks by Bob Bishop, Lady Charlotte, the series' main beauty, cannot pronounce her r's.
+- In Tickle Amongst The Cornstalks by Bob Bishop, Lady Charlotte, the series' main beauty, cannot pronounce her r's.